 Exclusion of gain from qualified community assets.
-If the corporation sold or exchanged a qualified community asset acquired after December 31, 2001, and held for more than 5 years, it may be able to exclude any qualified capital gain.
+If the corporation sold or exchanged a qualified community asset acquired after December 31, 2001, and before January 1, 2010, and held for more than 5 years, it may be able to exclude any qualified capital gain.
 The exclusion applies to an interest in, or property of, certain renewal community businesses.